 Comprehensive coverage usually comes with a deductible, the amount you’ll pay out of pocket before repairs begin.
-The average deductible cost is $500.
+The average deductible cost for auto hail damage repair is $500.
 In most cases, The Hail Shop can take care of the cost of your deductible.

 If you notice damage to your car after a hailstorm, it is best to report the claim to your insurance company as soon as possible.

 read our comprehensive insurance claims guide here for answers to your FAQ about hail claims, filing instructions, and more!